 The Trustees have provided to members a range of investment options, having regard to the long-term performance characteristics of various asset classes, in terms of their expected returns and the variability of those returns.
 Following a review of the strategy in 2017, the Trustees have elected to restructure some of the member options in order to allow them to transfer a number of deferred members into a "Section 32 Buy-out Policy".
 The Trustees have also made further changes to the options to reflect the latest product developments in the investment market.
-The range of funds that is available is set out below.
+The range of funds that is available is set out in the table on page 18.